artberri/todomvp/README.md

 This is just an example created by [Alberto Varela](https://www.berriart.com/) in Typescript without any other dependency library.
-To demonstrate how it can helps switching between frameworks it includes two implementations:
+To demonstrate how it can helps switching between frameworks it includes three implementations:
-Vue and Angular.
+Vue, Angular and React.

 If you want to dig deeper in the <abbr title="Model View Presenter">MVP</abbr>
 pattern, better than looking into this repository is to read about its